lvgig/tubular/docs/source/quick-start.rst

 Misc
 ^^^^

-The misc module currently contains only one transformer, `SetValueTransformer <https://tubular.readthedocs.io/en/latest/api/tubular.misc.SetValueTransformer.html>`_, which creates a constant column with arbitrary value.
+The misc module contains transformers which do not fit into other categories.

+`SetValueTransformer <https://tubular.readthedocs.io/en/latest/api/tubular.misc.SetValueTransformer.html>`_ creates a constant column with arbitrary value.

+`SetDtype <https://tubular.readthedocs.io/en/latest/api/tubular.misc.SetDtype.html>`_ allows the user to set the dtype of a column as part of a pipeline

 Nominal
 ^^^^^^^